About Old Crow

 Where Can I stay in Old Crow?

 Old Crow has a few B&Bs in town and motel rooms located on top of our grocery store.
 There are also options to camp or enjoy a home stay in our community.
-You can find a list of accommodations and contact information here.
+As of 2022, we now provide accommodations at our own B&B, Edith Josie House.
+You can find a list of other accommodations and contact information here.
 Please note that all accommodations in Old Crow are rustic.
-Please let us know if you need help finding accommodations.

 Are there any restaurants?

 Guests in Old Crow can purchase food at the local grocery store or we can work with local cooks to cater your visit.
-There is currently a restaurant under construction in the community that is open for pickup food at limited hours/days.
+Our local caterer provides meals at $100/per person/day.

 What other activities can I do in Old Crow?